Twilight Zone Tower of Terror Sunset Boulevard Disney’s Hollywood Studios

 Just before you board the elevator for the ride, there is an exit for those who change their minds at the last minute.
 Be sure to let the Cast Member know if you wish to exit at this point.

-If you’ve ever seen a commercial advertising this ride, you probably think you stand during it.
+If you’ve ever seen a commercial advertising this ride, you may think you stand during it.
 In actuality, you’re seated and restrained by a seat belt.

 Restrooms are located to the right as you stand facing the Tower at the end of Sunset Boulevard.

-There is coffee/snack cart just outside of the exit from the Tower of Terror.
+There is Joffrey’s coffee/snack cart just outside of the exit from the Tower of Terror.
 You can find the menu HERE.
-There are also several fast-food establishments before you reach the attraction on Sunset Boulevard.

-The Tower Shops, featuring Tower of Terror-specific merchandise, are located at the exit of this attraction.
+The Tower Hotel Gifts, featuring Tower of Terror-specific merchandise, is located at the exit of this attraction.
 There is also a photograph/video taken during one of the drop sequences that is available for purchase, or as part of the Memory Maker package, at the ride exit.